Dogecat0/blog/source/_posts/AI LLM/project-inception-ai-financial-analyst.md

 ### What's Next?

 This is just the beginning.
 The foundation is laid, but building a reliable AI system requires more than just calling an API.
-Need to measure its performance, control its costs, and continuously improve its accuracy.

-In my next post, I'll dive into the crucial framework I've just finished building for **model evaluation and cost tracking**.
-It's one thing to build a cool demo, but it's another to build something you can actually measure and trust.
+Next post will dive a bit more into the architecture and the core components of the application, including how the AI assistants are integrated into the development process.